dittowords/ditto-react/README.md

 ### Ditto Props

 `Ditto` is used to fetch specific text, blocks, and frames from the source.
+You must specify at least a `textId` or a `frameId`.

 | Prop | Type | Description | Example |